Mazar42/Test-basic-VideoGame-in-vanillaJS/README.md

-Test Flappy Bird vanilla JS
+Test Floppy Bird vanilla JS
+For learning purposes only